dcmfx/dcmfx-vscode/README.md

 This extension has the following settings:

 1. `dcmfx.alwaysShowContextMenuItems`: Whether to always show the DCMfx context menu items regardless of the file's extension.
+Defaults to false.

+2. `dcmfx.dicomJsonPrettyPrint`: Whether to pretty print DICOM JSON output with whitespace and newlines.
+Defaults to true.

 ## Acknowledgements